How We Track Your ROI

-Then the client asks: "How much revenue has this generated?"
+Then you ask the question that actually matters: "How much revenue has this generated?"

 Silence.

 Not because there isn't revenue—there might be.
-But because you can't trace it.
+But because they can't trace it.
 Somewhere between "positive response" and "closed deal," the thread disappears.
-The CRM has opportunities, but where did they come from?
-The spreadsheet has leads, but did they ever book meetings?
-The client has new customers, but can you prove LinkedIn outreach delivered them?
+Their CRM has opportunities, but where did they come from?
+Their spreadsheet has leads, but did they ever book meetings?
+You have new customers, but can they prove LinkedIn outreach delivered them?

 Activity metrics feel productive.
 They're easy to track, easy to report, easy to improve.
-But clients don't pay for activity.
-They pay for revenue.
-And if you can't draw a clear line from what you're doing to what they're making, you're always one tough conversation away from cancellation.
+But you don't pay for activity.
+You pay for revenue.
+And if we can't draw a clear line from what we're doing to what you're making, we're always one tough conversation away from being cut.

-This playbook teaches you how to build a simple tracking system—not a complex CRM implementation, not a data warehouse, not a dashboard requiring a PhD to interpret.
+This guide explains our tracking system—not a complex CRM implementation, not a dashboard requiring a PhD to interpret.
 A straightforward system that answers the only question that ultimately matters: is this working?

 The Vanity Metric Trap